-Figure 3-1: Valhall CSF GPU top level
+Figure 3-1: Arm 5th Generation GPU CSF top-level

 The "active" counters show that a data path or hardware unit processed some workload, but do not necessarily indicate that it was fully utilized.
-For example, the Fragment work queued cycles counter increments every cycle that there is a fragment workload queued to run.
+For example, the Main phase work queued cycles counter increments every cycle that there is any render pass main phase workload queued to run anywhere in the GPU.